 » Neonatal and Perinatal Medicine

-The Children's Hospital of Michigan’s Neonatology program is ranked among America's best in U.S. News Media Group's 2012-13 Best Children's Hospitals survey and by Parent Magazine.
+The Neonatology program at Children's Hospital of Michigan at the Detroit Medical Center is ranked among America's best in U.S. News Media Group's 2014-15 Best Children's Hospitals survey and by Parent Magazine.

 The 32-bed Neonatal Intensive Care Unit (NICU) at Children's Hospital of Michigan provides the highest level of neonatal care for the sickest and most high risk infants.
 As a Regional Level IV NICU, the hospital has the capability to provide surgical repair of complex congenital or acquired conditions and maintains a full range of pediatric medical and surgical subspecialists and pediatric anesthesiologists on site.

 The hospital facilitates transport for sick patients and provides outreach and education.
 As a referral center, the NICU accepts transfers from other NICUs and accepts infants who have already been home.
 A dedicated PANDA One intensive care transport team, staffed by specially trained registered nurses and respiratory therapists, provide immediate response, 24 hours a day, to transport critically ill infants to the Children’s Hospital of Michigan from hospitals all across the state.
-Air transport will be initiated shortly for referral hospitals that are located at further distances.
+Transport options include two dedicated ground ambulances, as well as by helicopter and fixed wing air for referral hospitals that are located at further distances.

 The NICU maintains a ratio of one nurse to three patients, maintaining the highest safety standards for the most at-risk patients.
 NICU patients receive expert care from board-certified neonatologists and pediatric subspecialists.
 In addition, a team of pediatric radiologists provides advanced imaging services using kid-friendly protocols.